AleggsWong/AlexW_BSE_Portfolio/index.md

 # Final Milestone
 I am done!
 The mirror is mounted onto the frame that I've built and can now be mounted to a surface so that it actually functions as a mirror.
 The arm the mirror is attached to can swivel and the hand itself (the part that's attached to the display itself) can rotate.
 Now, all that's left to do is choose a spot at my house and mount it.

+### Components
+1. 18 in by 24 in mirror frame: holds the display and plywood
+2. Plywood: prevents the display from shifting side to side
+3. Monitor: displays the modules
+4. Raspberry Pi 400: computer the display runs off of
+5. LED Strips: light up the mirror and look good
+6. 18 in by 24 in 2-way mirror: mirror
+7. Nylon webbing: secures the display; prevents it from moving back and forth
+8. Grommets + Eyelet tool: used to help drill nails through the nylon webbing

 ### Progress/Finishing the Mirror
 To finish the mirror, I
 1. Measured and cut plywood to fit dimensions of the mirror frame I am using (18 in x 24 in); this is used to prevent the display from shifting side to side, since hte monitor is not large enough to fit securely in the actual mirror frame.